 Yes!
 Participating in the Hike-A-Thon is a great way to introduce yourself to hiking.
 Our experienced volunteers will lead you and make sure you have an enjoyable experience.
 If you are concerned about the physical demands of hiking, we offer several low-impact options great for beginners.
 Our Sites map uses Easy, Moderate, Moderate/Challenging, and Challenging categories so that you can easily find the level you’re looking for.

 Yes, dogs are permitted at MOST* sites, however they must be kept on a leash at all times.
 Please only bring your dog if you know they do well with crowds, other dogs, and the noise of the helicopter.

 *Our partner sites at Up Yonda Farm and DEC’s Prospect Mountain do not allow dogs on the property.

 The event organizers will be in touch with all primary contacts (see question #3) in the days leading up to July 5th.
 The event will only be cancelled in the case of severe weather, threat of thunderstorms and lightening.
 If it is lightly raining, the event will go on!

 Note that weather in different locations vary; if it’s raining in your home town, it may be sunny in Lake George, so be sure to check this website or our Facebook page.
 Don’t assume the event is cancelled just because your area has iffy weather!

-For 30 years, the Lake George Land Conservancy has protected the land that protects the lake, and the natural, scenic, historic and recreational resources of the Lake George region.
+Since 1988, the Lake George Land Conservancy has protected the land that protects the lake, and the natural, scenic, historic and recreational resources of the Lake George region.